 With the demand for external data greater than ever, organizations are looking for ways to securely exchange their data and consume external data to foster data-driven innovations.
-Historically, organizations have leveraged data-sharing solutions to share data with their partners and relied on mutual trust to preserve data privacy.
-But the organizations relinquish control over the data once it is shared and have little to no visibility into how data is consumed by their partners across various platforms.
+Historically, organizations have leveraged datasharing solutions to share data with their partners and relied on mutual trust to preserve data privacy.
+But organizations relinquish control over the data once it's shared and have little to no visibility into how data is consumed by their partners across various platforms.
 This exposes potential data misuse and data privacy breaches.
-With stringent data privacy regulations, it is imperative for organizations to have control and visibility into how their sensitive data is consumed.
-As a result, organizations need a secure, controlled and private way to collaborate on data, and this is where data cleanrooms come into the picture.
-In fact, IDC predicts that by 2024, 65% of G2000 enterprises will form data-sharing partnerships with external stakeholders via data clean rooms to increase interdependence while safeguarding data privacy.
+With stringent data privacy regulations, it's imperative for organizations to have control and visibility into how their sensitive data is consumed.
+As a result, organizations need a secure, controlled and private way to collaborate on data, and this is where data clean rooms come into the picture.